lakshay8000/Shopcart/README.md

 3. Follow the documentation of fakeStore API and then set the API base URL in the `.env` file.
 4. Modify the APIs in the "apis" file in "src" folder, if required according to FakeStore API documentation.

+**Backend Information:**

-**Note**: The backend of this project has been modified to add additional functionalities to the FakeStore API.
+The backend of this project has been modified to add additional functionalities to the FakeStore API.
+It's hosted on a free instance backend deployment, which may experience delays due to inactivity.
+Requests might be delayed by up to 50 seconds if the backend instance needs to spin up.
+Please keep this in mind when testing or using the application.

 ## Feedback